-Students must have a first-place rating to be eligible for first place, at least a second place rating to be eligible for second place, and at least a third place rating to be eligible for third place.
-However, in the event that more than one student earns a first-place rating, those students will be awarded first, second, and third place ribbons based on their point totals.
+Students must have a first-place rating to be eligible for first place, at least a secondplace rating to be eligible for second place, and at least a third-place rating to be eligible for third place.
+However, if more than one student earns a first-place rating, those students will be awarded first-, second-, and third- place ribbons based on their point totals.

+C. Judges

-C. First-time judges will receive instruction prior to competitions from their sending school.
-Each participating school must supply one judge for every 5 students in each category their school enters.
+First-time judges will receive instruction prior to competitions.
+Each participating school must supply an ample number of judges.
 A judge may serve in more than one area.
-A judges' meeting is scheduled at the start of the competition, and judges are expected to attend.
+A judges' meeting is scheduled at the beginning of the competition event, and all judges are asked to attend.